echo2echo/Count-Lines-of-Code/README.md

 	$ ./count_lines_of_code.pl --type=Perl file_to_count.pl

-For example, to count lines in a PHP file
+Or for example, to count lines in a PHP file

 	$ ./count_lines_of_code.pl --type=PHP index.php